descope-sample-apps/java-react-sample-app/README.md

 authenticated user info.
 We'll include the steps to set up in the UI here, but this can also be done via API or SDK.

 1. Create a tenant [here](https://app.descope.com/tenants)
-2. Enable [SSO via OIDC](https://app.descope.com/tenant/authentication/sso/tenant-a) and configure an Identity Provider
+2. Then, click on the tenant, Authentication Methods, SSO and enable and configure SSO via OIDC with an Identity Provider

 Be sure to have `https://api.descope.com/v1/oauth/callback` in the allowed redirect URIs